Scheduled MonumentsWalesMaen Llia Stone

 What is Maen Llia Stone?

-Maen Llia Stone is a standing stone located in Breconshire, Wales, erected during the prehistoric period as part of the ritual and ceremonial landscape of ancient communities.
+Maen Llia Stone is a standing stone located in Breconshire, Wales, and dates to the Bronze Age or earlier prehistoric period.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR017.

 What period does Maen Llia Stone date from?

 Maen Llia Stone dates from the prehistoric period, and is classified as a standing stone.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Maen Llia Stone?